Helping millions of people navigate the world of technology.

-Top 6 Ways to Fix Scanner Not Working Windows 11
+5 Ways to Fix Scanner Not Working on Windows 11

-If it’s a wireless scanner, ensure that the PC and the scanner connect to the same network.
+• Ensure that your scanner is securely connected to both your PC and the electrical outlet.
+If it’s a wireless scanner, confirm that the PC and the scanner are connected to the same network.

-Next, try removing the scanner from your computer and setting it up again.
-This should help resolve any problems caused by incorrect configuration.
+Removing the scanner from Windows and setting it up again can help resolve any problems caused by incorrect configuration.
+Here’s how you can go about it.

-Step 4: Click the Remove button to delete it.
+Step 3: Click the Remove button at the top.

 Windows requires certain services to run in the background for the scanner to function properly.
 For instance, Windows Image Acquisition (WIA) is a service responsible for acquiring images from your scanner.

-If one of the scanner-related services fails, Windows will have trouble communicating with the scanner.
+If one of the scanner-related services fails, Windows may have trouble communicating with the scanner.
 Here’s what you can do to fix it.

 Step 1: Press the Windows key + R to open the Run dialog.
 Type services.msc in the box and press Enter.